 In order to produce the C-Pulse System in the quantities that may be required to meet market demand if the system is approved for commercialization, we will need our manufacturers to increase, or scale-up, the production process by a significant factor over the current level of production.
 There are technical challenges to scaling-up manufacturing capacity and developing commercial-scale manufacturing facilities that may require the investment of substantial additional funds by our manufacturers and hiring and retaining additional management and technical personnel who have the necessary manufacturing experience.
 If our manufacturers are unable to do so, we may not be able to meet the requirements for the launch of the system or to meet future demand, if at all.
-We also may represent only a small portion of our supplier's or manufacturer's business, and if they become capacity constrained they may choose to allocate their available resources to other customers that represent a larger portion of their businesses.
-We currently anticipate that we will continue to rely on third-party manufacturers and suppliers for the production of the C-Pulse System if our system is approved for commercialization.
+We also may represent only a small portion of our supplier's or manufacturer's business, and if they become capacity constrained they may choose to allocate their available resources to other customers that represent a larger portion of the C-Pulse System if our system is approved for commercialization.
 If we obtain regulatory approval for our system and are unable to obtain a sufficient supply of our system, our revenue, business, results of operations, financial condition and prospects would be harmed.